The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 3.2.2 All Other Studies Enrolling Subjects

-Using RISe, notify the REB that the study has been completed.
+Submit RISe Post-approval activity-Completion, to notify the REB that the study has been completed.
 The submission should include:

 - the Principal Investigator's affirmation that subject data/specimen collection is complete;